How do I register a team for Solar Spring break?

 Are there specific dates in winter and spring that GRID is hosting Solar Spring Break groups?

-Our winter and spring solar spring breaks fall in December, January, March and April.
-We understand that winter and spring breaks vary from school to school so we will work with you based on your particular winter or spring break and your desired volunteer location.
+Our winter, spring and summer trip dates fall in December, January, March, April, and May.
+We understand that breaks vary from school to school so we will work with you based on your particular winter or spring break and your desired volunteer location.

 Is my team guaranteed placement at the regional office of our choice?

 Not necessarily.
-We will absolutely do our best to place your team at the specific location you have requested, but depending on your winter or spring break, we will work with our regional offices to determine their capacity for that week.
+GRID regional offices have a limited capacity for Solar Spring Break teams, and we allocate spots on a first-come first-served basis.
+However, we will absolutely do our best to place your team at the specific location you have requested and will confirm our regional office placement with you before you register your team.
 Please keep in mind we will not place you anywhere your team is not comfortable traveling to and we will work with you to make sure you are placed at a location that works well for your whole team as well as GRID Alternatives.

 What costs are associated with a Solar Spring Break trip?

-A $500 non-refundable, non-transferable program fee is due when a student group registers for Solar Spring Break.
+A $500 non-refundable, non-transferable deposit is due when a student group registers for Solar Spring Break.
 This deposit is per team and not per individual.

 What does the $25,000 program cost for Nicaragua trips cover?

-The Nicaragua trip is modeled slightly differently than the domestic trips.
-The $25,000 covers all meals, accommodations, transportation and other fees for the volunteers while they are in Nicaragua and helps support the project costs.
+The model for International Solar Spring Break differs from the domestic trips.
+The $25,000 covers all meals, accommodations, transportation and other fees for the participants while they are in Nicaragua and helps support the project costs.
 Airfare is not included.
-To register for a trip, Nicaragua trips require a 25% non-refundable deposit and the remainder of the trip fee is due 45 days prior to the trip.
+To register for a trip, Nicaragua trips require a 25% non-refundable deposit 9 months in advance of the trip and the remainder of the trip fee is due 3 months prior to the trip.

 Is the program cost per team, or per individual?